Car Collector International

 Symptoms — Chassis prefix that does not match the claimed variant (AeroMax chassis carry the SA9AER0MAX or SA9AEROMAX prefix); missing Morgan factory letter or build file; original owner / provenance history unclear; features (carbon roof / interior on GTN, boat-tail body on AeroMax, Aero GT vents / canards / rear venturi) inconsistent with the specification.

-Inspection — Insist on chassis-verification with Morgan Motor Company (Malvern Link); cross-reference the claimed variant against the Wikipedia and specialist-trade spec sheets and against fetched auction-catalogue examples for equivalent chassis; verify variant-specific hardware (Alpina 4.6L on GTN, boat-tail body / Lancia Thesis lights / Rays alloys on AeroMax, front-wing vents / canards / rear venturi / carbon hardtop with ventilation bulge on Aero GT).
+Inspection — Insist on chassis-verification with Morgan Motor Company (Malvern Link); cross-reference the claimed variant against specialist-trade spec sheets and verified auction-catalogue examples for equivalent chassis; verify variant-specific hardware (Alpina 4.6L on GTN, boat-tail body / Lancia Thesis lights / Rays alloys on AeroMax, front-wing vents / canards / rear venturi / carbon hardtop with ventilation bulge on Aero GT).

 Suspension — Series 1 – 4 inboard dampers vs Series 5 outboard coil-overs